 It must be noted that this is a common problem with fuzzier yarns, like chenille, velvet, faux fur, and blanket yarns.
 I was pleasantly surprised by how small this problem was compared to the times that I’ve used Bernat Blanket yarn.

-When working on the waffle, I didn’t have any problems because there was no magic ring to close and I had no issues with shedding.
+When working on the waffle, I didn’t have any problems because there was no magic ring to close.
 Also, I thought that because I was using jumbo size yarn, the resulting crochet fabric might have a lot of gaps, but the waffle stitch that I used (for the waffle, haha), proved to be very dense and I didn’t encounter any problems with excess space between the stitches.

 I would definitely use this yarn again for future jumbo amigurumi yarns, and also for baby blankets and other projects as long as they were smaller.
 If they were larger projects, the price would probably lead me to choose Bernat Blanket yarn as an alternative.